Bosnia and Herzegovina: Bosnian War (1992–1995)

 On 18 November 1990, multi-party parliamentary elections were held throughout Bosnia and Herzegovina.
 A second round followed on 25 November, resulting in a national assembly where communist power was replaced by a coalition of three ethnically based parties.
-Following Slovenia and Croatia's declarations of independence from Yugoslavia, a significant split developed among the residents of Bosnia and Herzegovina on the issue of whether to remain within Yugoslavia (overwhelmingly favored by Serbs) or seek independence (overwhelmingly favored by Bosniaks and Croats).
+Following Slovenia and Croatia's declarations of independence from Yugoslavia, a significant split developed among the residents of Bosnia and Herzegovina on the issue of whether to remain within Yugoslavia (overwhelmingly favored by Serbs) or seek independence (overwhelmingly favored by Muslims and Croats).

 The Serb members of parliament, consisting mainly of the Serb Democratic Party members, abandoned the central parliament in Sarajevo, and formed the Assembly of the Serb People of Bosnia and Herzegovina on 24 October 1991, which marked the end of the three-ethnic coalition that governed after the elections in 1990.
 This Assembly established the Serbian Republic of Bosnia and Herzegovina in part of the territory of Bosnia and Herzegovina on 9 January 1992.
 It was renamed Republika Srpska in August 1992.
 On 18 November 1991, the party branch in Bosnia and Herzegovina of the ruling party in the Republic of Croatia, the Croatian Democratic Union (HDZ), proclaimed the existence of the Croatian Community of Herzeg-Bosnia in a separate part of the territory of Bosnia and Herzegovina with the Croatian Defence Council (HVO) as its military branch.
 It went unrecognized by the Government of Bosnia and Herzegovina, which declared it illegal.

 A declaration of the sovereignty of Bosnia and Herzegovina on 15 October 1991 was followed by a referendum for independence on 29 February and 1 March 1992, which was boycotted by the great majority of Serbs.
-The turnout in the independence referendum was 63.4 percent and 99.7 percent of voters voted for independence.
+The turnout in the independence referendum was 63.4 per cent and 99.7 per cent of voters voted for independence.
 Bosnia and Herzegovina declared independence on 3 March 1992 and received international recognition the following month on 6 April 1992.
 The Republic of Bosnia and Herzegovina was admitted as a member state of the United Nations on 22 May 1992.
 Serbian leader Slobodan Milošević and Croatian leader Franjo Tuđman are believed to have agreed on a partition of Bosnia and Herzegovina in March 1991, with the aim of establishing Greater Serbia and Greater Croatia.